timescale/docs/cloud/migrate-to-cloud/hypershift.md

 Hypershift offers filtering at the schema and table level.
-Filtering is enabled through the `include_schemas`, `exclude_schemas`, `include_tables`, and `exclude_tables` parameters in hypershift's configuration file.
-Note that some of these options are mutually exclusive.
+Filtering is enabled through the `include_schemas`, `exclude_schemas`, `include_tables`, and `exclude_tables` parameters in the hypershift configuration file.
+Some of these options are mutually exclusive.

-The following is an example of a hypershift configuration file with schema and table exclusions:
+This is an example of a hypershift configuration file with schema and table
+exclusions:

 ```yaml
 source: postgres://postgres:password@source:5432/database